neubertm/TDD_framework/README.md

 ## CMake installation
 Framework should be(in future) multiplatform and compiler independent.
 That is why we decide to use CMake for generating makefiles.
 During setup script user is asked if CMake is already installed.
-When you allow that is try to download and install it. https://github.com/Kitware/CMake/releases/download/v3.20.3/cmake-3.20.3-windows-x86_64.msi
+When you allow that.
+It tries to download and install it. https://github.com/Kitware/CMake/releases/download/v3.20.3/cmake-3.20.3-windows-x86_64.msi